 Double board-certified plastic surgeon Dr. Daines will sit down with you during a one-on-one consultation to listen to all of your concerns and offer his professional guidance and expert recommendations.
 With a wide range of facial plastic surgery and nonsurgical treatments at his hand, Dr. Daines can deliver satisfying and long-lasting results for patients of all needs.
 From consultation to aftercare, he will ensure that you are comfortable and completely thrilled with your results.
 Call us today at 949-397-6499 to find out if blepharoplasty surgery is the right solution for you.

-*Board Certified Facial Plastic Surgeon Dr. Steven M Daines has written information about Eyelid Surgery (Blepharoplasty) that has been carefully reviewed.
-If you have any questions, feel free to contact us using our form below.
+*Double board-certified facial plastic surgeon Dr. Steven M. Daines has written information about eyelid surgery (blepharoplasty) that has been carefully reviewed.
+If you have any questions, feel free to contact us using our form.

 Dr Daines did a wonderful job with my eye surgery.
 I look 10 years younger!
 Dr D always takes the time to ask what I want, explains what he recommends, and what to expect.
 Price-wise, I feel what I got was worth more than what I paid – very reasonable for the great job he did.
 I highly recommend Dr Daines for any cosmetic procedure – you will not be disappointed! – Suzanne F.